mikerhodes/github-to-omnifocus/README.md

-# Add GitHub Issues to Omnifocus
+# Add your GitHub Issues and PRs to Omnifocus

 A node.js application that adds Omnifocus tasks for: